smartt/cssreflow/readme.markdown

       --silent          Does not output the formatted text.
       --spaces          Use spaces to indent.
 [Default: on] --tabs            Use tabs to indent.
+[Default: off] --verbose         Output lots of information about the parsing process.
-[Default: off] --version         Print the version number of cssreflow being used.
+      --version         Print the version number of cssreflow being used.